 - Cookies stored on one website should not be accessible by other websites.

-- The cookies stores at different locations for different browsers.
-Check if your website is appropriately storing cookies on different browsers (as per your list of browsers specified in the requirement) and the same cookies should use properly.
+- The cookies are stored at different locations for different browsers.
+Check if your website appropriately stores cookies on different browsers (per your list of browsers specified in the requirement), and the same cookies should be used properly.

-- Consider a scenario where the user tries to log in to the account using username and password and the cookies are used to maintain the logging state of any user.
-Many times it has been observed that the username or user id is passed in the query string (in the URL as a parameter).
-So here we can change the query string parameter to the different username and press enter key.
-In this case, a user should not be login into other user’s accounts, and the proper error message should be presented to the user.
+- Consider a scenario where the user tries to log in to the account using a username and password, and the cookies are used to maintain the logging state of any user.
+It has often been observed that the username or user ID is passed in the query string (in the URL as a parameter).
+So here, we can change the query string parameter to a different username and press enter key.
+In this case, a user should not log into other users’ accounts, and the proper error message should be presented to the user.

-- Check if no personal or sensitive data should store in the cookie-like Credit card number, login credentials.
-And if no other option to store confidential information then makes sure that data store in the encrypted format.
+- Check if no personal or sensitive data should be stored in the cookie-like Credit card number or login credentials.
+If there is no other option to store confidential information, then make sure that data is stored in an encrypted format.

 - Check the behavior of the application by deleting the cookies.
-First, access the website and log in to the website using valid credentials so that site will write in cookies and then close the browser.
-Now manually delete the cookie file.
+First, access the website and log in using valid credentials so that the site will write in cookies and then close the browser.
+Now, manually delete the cookie file.

 Under the History section, select Firefox will offer the drop-down option to “Use custom settings for history”.